mawrkus/js-unit-testing-guide/README.md

 });
 ```

 The `MemoryStorage` used here does not persist data.
-Nice and easy.
-Minimal.
-No side effects.
+Nice and easy, with no side effects.

 #### Takeaway